Update 2015-01-12

 One of Girder's main design goals is that a remotely executing function should be allowed to remotely execute other functions.
 We want this to happen without gorging on threads, and we want to deal gracefully with errors that may occur far down the call chain.
 To achieve this, the fundamental computational unit is a function that

-1. Does its calculation in a go block.
+- Does its calculation in a

-2. Returns a channel to which results will eventually be delivered.
+block. - Returns a channel to which results will eventually be delivered.

-3. Wraps those results in a structure that allows us to differentiate success and failure, and preserve error information.
+- Wraps those results in a structure that allows us to differentiate success and failure, and preserve error information.

-In the example above, + gets wrapped up automatically, but in general we'll want a macro to facilitate creation of such functions:
+gets wrapped up automatically, but in general we'll want

 (defmacro cdefn [fun args & forms]